Cognitive Behavioral TherapyHeal from Within

 How Effective is CBT?

-CBT attempts to teach individuals skills for tackling their problems.
-Individuals with anxiety may learn that the best way to deal with their fears is to avoid certain situations.
-Confronting one’s fears in a manageable and gradual way helps give an individual faith that they can actually cope on their own.
+CBT attempts to teach people skills for tackling their problems.
+Confronting one’s fears in a manageable and gradual way helps give a person faith that they can cope independently.

-If you think CBT might be a suitable therapy treatment for you, reach out to us at Shadow Mountain Recovery.
-We are happy to answer any questions and address any concerns that you may have.
-Give us a call today to find out if CBT is the right approach for you!
+If you think Cognitive Behavioral Therapy might be the right treatment for you or your loved one, contact Shadow Mountain Recovery.
+We’re happy to answer any questions and address any concerns you may have.
+We take most major insurance to reduce any financial concerns associated with recovery.
+Give us a call today and start your healing journey.